JaafarRammal/RCTTerra/README.md

 # Terra React Native Apple Healthkit

+## DEPRECATED WITH TERRA-SWIFT.
+PLEASE TRANSITION TO [terra-react](https://github.com/tryterra/terra-react).
+THE PACKAGE WILL STILL BE SUPPORTED, BUT WILL NOT SEE ANY MORE UPDATES.

-This package bundles a bridge and an interface to interact with Terra's Apple SDK.
+This package bundles a bridge and an interface to interact with Terra's Apple SDK [TerraSwift](https://github.com/tryterra/TerraSwift).
 This enables developers to build a react native application and connect user's Apple Healthkit to the Terra ecosystem.

 ## Setup